LeeJoonJie/task-manager/README.md

 * Add tasks to the list to track them
 * Include optional information such as priority, deadline, progress etc.
 * Sort tasks by various fields such as priority, deadline, progress etc.
-* Tag tasks with optional categories
+* Tag tasks with categories
 * Search for tasks

 ... and more!